Home :: Travel Resources (This page contains affiliate links)

 If you have enough money to see you through your trip, that's wonderful and I'm delighted for you!
 But if you're on the road for a while and you need to earn a bit along the way, here are some things you can do.

-- Possibly the most obvious is teaching English - if you're of English mother tongue (or sound like it).
+Possibly the most obvious is teaching English - if you're of English mother tongue (or sound like it).
 Not all places ask for accreditation, especially private lessons.
+For those who do, MyTEFL offers good, affordable courses (and if you use my code SCRIBE35 you'll get a 35% discount).

 I work in development so giving back is a given.
 I understand just how privileged I am when compared to most of the rest of the world.
 That makes me want to help.